sttz/trimmer-extras/Docs/manual/creating_options.md

 ### Flags

 * [HasAssociatedFeature](xref:sttz.Trimmer.OptionCapabilities.HasAssociatedFeature)<br>
-  Indicates the Option has an assoiated feature.
-This sets an additional conditional compliation symbol and shows additional options in the Build Profile editor.
+  Indicates the Option has an associated feature.
+This sets an additional conditional compilation symbol and shows additional options in the Build Profile editor.
 See [Associated Feature](#associated-feature) for more information.

 * [CanIncludeOption](xref:sttz.Trimmer.OptionCapabilities.CanIncludeOption)<br>
   Indicates the Option can be included in builds.
-If this capability is not set, the Option will allways be removed from builds (e.g. Options that only work in the editor like a build postprocessor Option).
+If this capability is not set, the Option will always be removed from builds (e.g. Options that only work in the editor like a build post-processor Option).

 * [ConfiguresBuild](xref:sttz.Trimmer.OptionCapabilities.ConfiguresBuild)<br>
   Indicates the Option will interact with the build process.
 If this capability is not set, the build callbacks will not be called.